VR in Construction Education: Key Benefits for Higher Ed

 Conclusion

-The days of solely relying on thick textbooks and PowerPoint presentations are behind us.
-With the integration of VR for construction technology, the sky is the limit for aspiring engineers.
+The days of relying solely on textbooks and PowerPoint slides are behind us.
+With the integration of VR for construction, engineering education is entering a new era—immersive, interactive, and future-ready.